 - The Committee on Women in Psychophysiology shall be a standing committee consisting of a Chair, and a number of members sufficient to accomplish the committee’s goals.
 The Chair will be appointed by the President to serve a term of three years.
 The President will appoint new members to the committee in consultation with the Chair, with membership to include at least one member each from the Committee to Promote Student Interests and the Membership Committee.
 Member terms shall be three years, unless otherwise required to ensure staggered terms for continuity of effort.
 The committee Chair and members shall be nominated by the President and approved by the Board.
 The President shall also appoint one of the elected members of the Board to serve a one-year renewable term as an ex-officio member of the committee for the purpose of facilitating communication with the Board.
 The Committee shall focus on supporting the careers of women in psychophysiology and enhancing recruitment and retention of women in the Society.

-- The Outreach Committee shall be a standing committee consisting of a Chair, and a number of members sufficient to accomplish the committee’s goals.
-The Chair will be appointed by the President to serve a term of three years.
-The President will appoint new members to the committee in consultation with the Chair.
-Member terms shall be three years, unless otherwise required to ensure staggered terms for continuity of effort.
-The committee Chair and members shall be nominated by the President and approved by the Board.
-In consultation with the Board, the Committee’s focus shall be to promote psychophysiology around the world, to facilitate dissemination of psychophysiological concepts and research in under-represented countries, and to facilitate activities that encourage psychophysiologists from under-represented countries to present their research at the annual Society meeting and publish their research in the Society’s journal, Psychophysiology.
+- The Diversity and Outreach Committee shall be a standing committee consisting of two co- Chairs, plus a number of members sufficient to accomplish the committee’s goals.
+The co-chairs and members will be appointed by the President to serve a term of three years each, with new appointments staggered to ensure continuity of effort.
+One co-chair will emphasize outreach to under-represented groups in North America and Western Europe, and the other will emphasize outreach to countries under-represented at SPR.
+The President will appoint new members to the committee in consultation with the co-chairs.
+These appointments shall be approved by the Board.
+In consultation with the Board, the Committee’s focus shall be to promote sociocultural and geographic diversity in SPR’s membership and in the field of psychophysiology, enhancing inclusion of groups historically under-represented in science, and/or facing structural barriers to pursuit of their scientific careers.
+The committee shall aim to facilitate activities that encourage psychophysiologists from under-represented backgrounds and countries to present their research at the annual Society meeting, and publish their research in the Society’s journal, Psychophysiology.